berkeley-reclab/RecLab/README.md

 env.close()
 ```

-## Geting Started
+## RecLab Design
-This section contains a brief guide for getting started with RecLab.
+This section briefly outlines the overall design of RecLab, and how to add new environments.

 ### Basics
-The online evaluation of recommender systems consists of two basic components: **User Environments** and **Recommenders**.
-The environment governs the behavior of users with respect to recommended content.
-The recommender is using available data from the environment to select items as recommendations.
-Recommender and environment interact in a step-base fashion: At each time-step the environment specifies a set of users that are available to receive recommendations (we call them _online users_), along with any other side information.
-The recommender uses the history of interactions to recommend a single item (Top-1 recommendation), or a set of items (slate based recommendation) to each online user.
-In turn the environment respond by providing ratings to recommended items in Top-1 setting or by selecting a item form a slate of potential items in a Slate based setting.
+Evaluation in RecLab consists of two basic components: **Environments** and **Recommenders**.
+An environment consists of a set of users and items.
+A recommender and an environment interact
+iteratively.
+At each time-step the environment specifies a set of _online users_ that need to be
+recommended an item.
+The recommender uses the history of user-item interactions to either recommend
+a single item (top-1 recommendation), or a set of items (slate-based recommendation) to each online
+user.
+The environment then provides ratings to some of, or all, the recommended items.

 Below is a visualization of the interaction between environment and recommender.

 ![Flowchart](/figures/RecSys.png)

 #### Environments
-The basic interface for an environment that all environments inherit from is [Environment](reclab/environments/environment.py).
-The most important methods in developing a new environment are:
+In RecLab all environments inherit from the [`Environment`](reclab/environments/environment.py) interface.
+The following methods must be implemented:

-- `reset`: method that resets the environment to its original state.
+- `reset`: Reset the environment to its original state.
 Must be called before the first step of the simulation.
-- `online_users`: method that returns a list of available users from the environment.
+- `online_users`: Return a list of available users at each timestep.
-- `step(recommendations)`: main method that environments must implement.
-It takes in the `recommendations` from the recommender, updates the internal state of the environment and returns the following, which are in turn passed to the recommender:
+- `step(recommendations)`: Given `recommendations`, update the internal state of the environment and return the following data:
     - `users`: New users and users whose information got updated this timestep, along with any side information about each user.
     - `items`: New items and items whose information got updated this timestep, along with any side information about each item.
     - `ratings`: New ratings and ratings whose information got updated this timestep, along with any side information about each rating.
     - `info`: Extra information that can be used for debugging but should not be made accessible to the recommender.

-To see a description of available environments see the [List of Enviroments](reclab/environments/README.md).
+To see a description of available environments see the [list of enviroments](reclab/environments/README.md).

 #### Recommenders
-The basic interface for a recommender that all recommenders inherit from is [Recommender](reclab/recommenders/recommender.py).
-The most important methods for adding a new recommender are:

-- `recommend(user_contexts, num_recommendations)`: Method that returns a list of items to be recommended to each online user.
-The `user_contexts` contains all the information about online users provided by the environment.
-- `update(users, items, ratings)`: Method that updates the recommender at each time-step with the new `user`, `item` and `rating` data provided by the environment.
+RecLab does not assume recommendation algorithms are implemented in any specific way.
+However, we
+also provide a [convenient interface](reclab/recommenders/recommender.py) to simplify the design of
+new recommendation algorithms.

-To see a description of available recommenders see the [List of Recommenders](reclab/recommenders/README.md).
+To see a description of available recommenders see the
+[List of Recommenders](reclab/recommenders/README.md).
+Note that you must install the optional
+dependencies to use some of these recommenders as outline under the [setup section](###Setup).

 **Coming soon:** More functionality for running experiments and custom performance metrics.